For Mothers Day I had given a friend a pack of Cricut’s Iron-On vinyl and guess what she told me? She hadn’t even opened it!

 Let the vinyl cool.
 Start gently peeling away the plastic liner from the design.
 If the vinyl begins to lift off with the liner, stop and replace the liner.
 Cover with the cotton scrap again, and iron at high heat (no steam!) for 10 seconds from the front and 10 from the back.

-When the vinyl is fully bonded to the fabric, slowly peel away the clear plastic.
+When the vinyl is fully bonded to the solid surface of the fabric, slowly peel away the clear plastic.

 First, preheat the heat press to 315°F and pre-press your shirt for 5 seconds.
 This removes moisture and wrinkles, and makes sure the vinyl sticks well.